 3 For Herod had laid hold of John and bound him, and put him in prison for the sake of Herodias, his brother Philip’s wife.

 4 Because John had said to him, “It is not lawful for you to have her.”
 (NKJV).

 Second, Herod desired to kill John the Baptist immediately he arrested him, but he would not kill John because he didn’t want to displease the people who regarded John as a prophet.

 5 And although he wanted to put him to death, he feared the multitude, because they counted him as a prophet.
 (NKJV).

-However, when Herod’s birthday came, the daughter of Herodias danced so well that it pleased Herod and so he promised with an oath to give her whatever she might ask for.
+However, when Herod’s birthday came, the daughter of Herodias danced so well that Herod was so pleased that he promised with an oath to give her whatever she might ask for.
 Unfortunately, she was incited by her mother to ask for John the Baptist’s head on a platter.

 6 But when Herod’s birthday was celebrated, the daughter of Herodias danced before them and pleased Herod.

 7 Therefore he promised with an oath to give her whatever she might ask.